-Term 2 - Weeks 7-8 605 Making something tasty
+Term 2 - Weeks 7-8 Making Somethin g tasty

 Write a recipe for something that you can make.

-Recipe for

-What I need

-What I must do
+Recipe for What I need What I must do

-Tell your friend how to make porcupine sandwiches.
-Then write down what you have to do.
+Let's write cupine sandwiches. to do.
 Write your sentences in the correct order.

-First you

-Then you
+First you Then you

 Next you

 Then you

 Lastly, you